F3real/F3real.github.io/content/ethernaut_wargame1.md

 1: 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ~~~

-Formula for locating slot corresponding to array index is:
+The formula for locating slot corresponding to array index is:
 ```keccak256(slot) + index ```

 This means we have to calculate index in the way it overflows max value and points to first slot: